seddie95/Snake_game/README.md

 # Snake_game
 Simple python version of the classic Snake game

+# Modules Needed
+pygame is needed to run this game.<br>
+To install it open the command line and enter: pip install pygame

 # Controls
 Use L,R,UP and down arrows to move snake around screen